 The Colorado Climate Network works with its members and other organizations to support actions by local governments and others in Colorado to make the state's communities more resilient to the possible impacts of climate change.
 This is a primary, but not exclusive, focus of the Network.

-A major initial CCN program on climate change resilience and preparedness is the Colorado Local Resilience Project, convened by CCN and the Colorado Municipal League (which itself is a CCN member), in which 78 local officials and program staff and others, representing 30 local governments of all sizes and types in Colorado and six allied governmental and nonprofit organizations, developed a comprehensive, detailed path forward for local governments, and others, to assess and address climate-related risks.
+A major initial Colorado Climate Network program on climate change resilience and preparedness is the Colorado Local Resilience Project.
+CCN and the Colorado Municipal League (which itself is a CCN member)in 2014 jointly convened 78 officials and program staff of 30 local governments and six allied organizations, to develope a comprehensive, detailed path forward for local governments and others to improve the resilience of Colorado communities to climate-change-related risks.

-The report of the Local Resilience Project, representing the first phase of this program, has now been released.
-A second phase of the program will focus on implementation of the recommendations in the report.
+The report of the Local Resilience Project, representing the first phase of this program, was released.
+A second phase of the program that is now ongoing focuses on implementation of the recommendations in the report.
 For more details and links to the report and other information, please go to the next page.